bentomhall/nih-system/homebrewery/world/people.md

 **High Altitude Acclamation.** You are at home at high altitudes and in cold climates, feeling no ill effects of either.
 Magical or unnatural cold still affects you unless you have resistance.

 **Powerful Build.**  You count as one size larger for determining encumbrance, pulling and lifting objects, and grappling or shoving.
+\column
+#### Frost-born
+The armies of the Hungering Frost were mostly jazuu and goblins.
+Many of them remained behind when the planar forces retreated, forming tribes and clans in the Nocthian Caldera.
+They retain a portion of their connection to elemental ice.
+Unlike their Tuuran cousins, they are much less obsessed with order or with the giant transformation and have no Titanwall of their own.

+**Ability Score Increase.** +1 Constitution, +1 Strength

+**Additional Proficiencies.** You are proficient in Survival and Ngyon Toi (Goblin).

+**Freezing Attunement.** Your connection with Ice gives you resistance to cold damage.
+In addition, you ignore difficult terrain caused by ice, snow, or other similar factors.

+**Freezing Touch.** As a bonus action, you can imbue your attacks with ice for one minute.
+Each time you hit with a weapon attack for the duration, you deal an additional 1d4 cold damage.
+Once during the duration when you hit, you can choose to force the creature to make a Strength saving throw against a DC of 8 + your proficiency bonus + your Strength modifier.
+On a failed save, the creature is restrained by ice until the end of your next turn.

 #### Tuuran
 The Tuura Adam built their civilization in the original jazuu homeland, deep in the Giant's Spine.
 They boast the only complete Titanwall, and their society is heavily entwined with the true giants created there.
 They take "fair competition" to an extreme; they do *everything* by the literal book, a collection of the "perfect ways to do things" that has grown and changed as new methods are discovered.